 "It's really like different chapters in my life," he said.
 "Each stop along the way, it's always been about the people."

 Mullin, part of an induction class that also features Stanford women's coach Tara VanDerveer and Dennis Rodman, went into the Hall of Fame last year when the 1992 U.S. Olympic Dream Team was honored.
+But he is the last NBA player from that legendary squad to be selected individually.

 "I always considered the Hall something extra, something above and beyond what I ever expected or what I even deserved," Mullin said.